eo33/ecommerce-app/README.md

 1. As a customer, I want to see the total price of all the items in my cart, including any applicable taxes or fees, so that I can understand the overall cost of my purchase.
 1. As a customer, I expect my shopping cart to be accessible and persist across different pages, allowing me to add items to the cart from various product pages.
 1. As a customer, I expect the shopping cart to update dynamically when I add or remove items, providing me with real-time feedback on my shopping selections.
-1. As an administrator, I want to be able to view and manage the active shopping carts of users, enabling me to provide support and assistance as needed.

 #### Tasks:

 1. Implement an intuitive mechanism for adding products to the shopping cart from the product page.
 (DONE)
 1. Develop a user-friendly cart interface that displays a clear summary of the items, quantities, and individual prices.(DONE)
 1. Implement functionality that enables users to modify the quantities of items directly within the cart interface.
 (DONE)
 1. Integrate a simple process that allows users to remove items from the cart with minimal effort.
+(DONE)
 1. Calculate and display the total price of the items in the cart, considering any taxes or fees that may apply.
 1. Implement a persistent shopping cart functionality that remains accessible throughout the user's browsing session.
+(DONE)
 1. Integrate dynamic updates to the shopping cart interface to reflect changes in quantities and items without requiring a page refresh.
-1. (Admin Functionality): Develop an admin panel feature that allows administrators to monitor and manage user shopping carts effectively.
+(DONE)

 #### Work progress